ppKrauss/sql-term/README.md

 This project offers a simple database for terminological storage, and illustrates the use of [PostgreSQL textsearch-dictionaries](http://www.postgresql.org/docs/9.1/static/textsearch-dictionaries.html), [dict-xsyn](http://www.postgresql.org/docs/current/static/dict-xsyn.html), [metaphone and levenshtein](http://www.postgresql.org/docs/current/static/fuzzystrmatch.html), in a context of terminological applications (search and admin).
 Is supposed that, when all logic is at the (SQL) database, the algorithms can be simpler and faster.

 ## Objetive ##
 To present *reference database structure* for "terminology by demand", and offer [requirements](https://en.wikipedia.org/wiki/Software_requirements_specification) and implemantation of a *framework* for manage, search and resolve controled terminologies.
-Illustrates also a full-SQL-database implementation.
+Also, as secondary aim, to illustrate a full-SQL implementation.

 ## PREPARE ##
 ```
 cd sql-term
 php src/prepare.php
 ```
-The default is ti prepare `term1`, edit *$modeVers* (at `prepare.php`) to prepare term0 Project.
+The default is to prepare `term1`, edit *$modeVers* (at `prepare.php`) to prepare term0 Project.

 ## Examples and case uses
 ...
 As webservice or SQL direct quering...
 See reference for testing data, [Wayta](http://wayta.scielo.org/).